 Wellness is a lifestyle that maximizes human potential.
 It involves striving for growth-socially, physically, emotionally, intellectually, spiritually, and in a career-and having a positive state of mind.
 WNCC Counseling Services strives to help students achieve their highest potential.
-The

-College's licensed counselor provides short-term counseling services to all students upon request and at no additional charge.
+The College's licensed counselors provide short-term counseling services to all students upon request and at no additional charge.
+Students typically have six (6) sessions available to them per semester.
+Counseling is not typically available during the summer.

 Personal counseling is available at all three locations by appointment to discuss concerns about school, relationships, parents, identity concerns, substance use and abuse, divorce, or other personal issues.
-Experienced, professional staff assist in a variety of personal development areas, including stress management, acquaintance rape education, wellness education, and improved self-image.

 To schedule an appointment, call 308.635.6050.
 If you or someone you know needs support, please reach out for assistance.
+For emergencies, please contact emergency personnel by calling 911 or 988.